 In Current Regs?
 Yes/No If yes, cite section Changes needed to meet current statute?
 Yes/No Notes c.
-If applicable, major industrial developments and master planned locations outside of UGAs are consistent with comprehensive plan policies, RCW 36.70A.365 , RCW 36.70A.367 and WAC 365-196-465 d.
+If applicable, major industrial developments and master planned locations outside of UGAs are consistent with comprehensive plan policies, RCW 36.70A.365, RCW 36.70A.367 and WAC 365-196-465 d.
 Regulations include procedures to identify, preserve, and/or monitor historical or archaeological resources.
-RCW 36.70A.020(13) , WAC 365-196-450 e.
+RCW 36.70A.020(13), WAC 365-196-450 e.
 Other development regulations needed to implement comprehensive plan policies such as energy, sustainability or design are adopted.
 WAC 365-196-445 f.
 Design guidelines for new development are clear and easy to understand; administration procedures are clear and defensible.
 Project Review Procedures Project review processes integrate permit and environmental review.
-RCW 36.70A.470 , RCW 36.70B and RCW 43.21C .
+RCW 36.70A.470, RCW 36.70B and RCW 43.21C.
 Also: WAC 365-196-845 , WAC 197-11 (SEPA Rules), WAC 365-197 (Project Consistency Rule, Commerce, 2001) and Ecology SEPA Handbook .
-Integrated permit and environmental review procedures for: Notice of application Notice of complete application One open-record public hearing Combining public hearings & decisions for multiple permits Notice of decision One closed-record appeal
+Integrated permit and environmental review procedures for: Notice of application Notice of complete application One open-record public hearing Combining public hearings & decisions for multiple permits Notice of decision One closed-record appeal an & Regulation Amendments

-[°] an & Regulation Amendments If procedures governing comprehensive plan ame ndments are part o In Current Regs?
-Yes/No If yes, cite section f the code, then assure Changes needed to meet current statute?
-Yes/No the following are true: Notes a.
+If procedures governing comprehensive plan ame If procedures governing comprehensive plan amendments are part of the code, then assure the following are true: In Current Regs?
+Yes/No Changes needed to meet current statute?
+Notes If yes, cite section Yes/No a.
 Regulations limit amendments to the comprehensive plan to once a year (with statutory exceptions).
 RCW 36.70A.130(2) and WAC 365-196-640(3) b.
 Regulations define emergency for an emergency plan amendment.
 RCW 36.70A.130(2)(b) and WAC 365-196-640(4) c.
 Regulations include a docketing process for requesting and considering plan amendments.
-RCW 36.70A.130(2) , RCW 36.70A.470 , and WAC 365-196-640(6) d.
+RCW 36.70A.130(2), RCW 36.70A.470, and WAC 365-196-640(6) d.
 A process has been established for early and continuous public notification and participation in the planning process.
-RCW 36.70A.020(11) , RCW 36.70A.035 and RCW 36.70A.140 .
+RCW 36.70A.020(11), RCW 36.70A.035 and RCW 36.70A.140.
 See WAC 365-196-600 regarding public participation and WAC 365-196-610(2) listing recommendations for meeting requirements. e.
-A process exists to assure that proposed regulatory or administrative actions do not result in an unconstitutional taking of private property RCW 36.70A.370 .
+A process exists to assure that proposed regulatory or administrative actions do not result in an unconstitutional taking of private property RCW 36.70A.370.
 See the 2018 Advisory Memo on the Unconstitutional Taking of Private Property f.
 Provisions ensure adequate enforcement of regulations, such as zoning and critical area ordinances (civil or criminal penalties).
-See implementation strategy in WAC 365-196-650(1) .
+See implementation strategy in WAC 365-196-650(1).